quangv/docs/src/doc/backend/manual/push_notification/gcm.rst

   .. rst-class:: clear

 2. Under Android section, input the Sender ID and Server API Key and click :guilabel:`Save`.
-Then, the setup processes for Android app notifications are completed.
+Now, the Android push notification is enabled and ready to use.

   .. figure:: images/gcm/8.png
     :width: 600px